tetex7/libsafetynet/README.md

 }
 ```

-Since you used the malloc that comes with the librarythat address
+Since you used the malloc that comes with the library thah address
 will be appended to a linked list and on exit if it's still there in the list it will free it
 This also prevents double free's